 For a better idea of funeral home prices, see the website section Member Prices & Plans.
 For information about cemeteries, see the section below.

-While full body burial at sea is more commonly associated with deaths occurring on the high seas, it is a legal option for anyone.
-Burial at sea is regulated by the EPA and requires a permit, detailed procedures, and notification of the EPA within 30 days.
+Full body burial at sea is a legal option for anyone although it is more commonly associated with deaths occurring on the high seas.
+Burial at sea is regulated by the U.S. Environmental Protection Agency (EPA) and requires a permit, detailed procedures, and notification to the EPA within 30 days.

-If an individual is a veteran, they may qualify for numerous benefits that can greatly reduce these costs, including free cemetery costs at a state or national veterans' cemetery.
-Some veterans benefits apply to the spouse as well.
-For more information visit the Veterans section of this website.
+Veterans may qualify for numerous benefits that can greatly reduce these costs, including free cemetery costs at a state or national veterans' cemetery.
+Some veterans benefits also apply to the spouse.
+Visit the Veterans section of this website for more information.

-Consumers should understand that when they purchase a cemetery plot they are not actually buying a piece of real estate, but simply the right to be buried in a particular plot, which is called a “right of interment.”
-The cemetery owns the property.
-As a result, the cemetery owner also has the right to establish rules and regulations regarding how you may use that property.
-Before you purchase cemetery property, ask to see a copy of their current rule and regulations, but also be aware that they may change at any time.
+Ownership and Rights: Because cemetery owners own the property itself, when consumers purchase a cemetery plot, they are not actually buying a piece of real estate but simply the right to be buried in a particular plot, called a “right of interment.”
+Therefore, the cemetery owner has the right to establish rules and regulations regarding how that property can be used.
+So before you purchase cemetery property, obtain a copy of its current rules and regulations, and realize that the cemetery owner may change them at any time.